 In addition, provincial advisory committees will continue to limit its available funding to a maximum of 20 percent of available grant funding and only to applied research projects that address the key applied research topics identified by the Scientific Advisory Committee.
 Overall, this approach is considered more beneficial in advancing salmon conservation by directing funds to applied research initiatives that will have the greatest on-the-ground impact.
-It will also better enable attainment of the original ASCF goal of supporting innovative approaches to salmon conservation.
+It will also better enable attainment of the original FCAS goal of supporting innovative approaches to salmon conservation.

-- Continue to manage current applied research projects according to agreements with recipient organizations. - · Fund applied research projects according to the list of key applied research topics developed by the Scientific Advisory Committee. - · Within the available funding allocation, the Scientific Advisory Committee will solicit any new applied research projects through a request for proposals (RFP) method. - · Explore opportunities to partner with the DFO Atlantic Salmon Research Joint Venture in funding applied research projects. - · Populate the database with data provided in reports to enable improved program management and facilitate performance reporting.
+- Continue to manage current applied research projects according to agreements with recipient organizations. - Fund applied research projects according to the list of key applied research topics developed by the Scientific Advisory Committee.

+- · Within the available funding allocation, the Outcomes: Scientific Advisory Committee will solicit any new applied research projects through a request for proposals (RFP) method. - Explore opportunities to collaborate and build synergies with potential partners who share similar applied research goals. - · Populate the database with data provided in reports to enable improved program management and facilitate performance reporting.

-· Assess scientific project results and outcomes to enhance a strategic direction of funding toward applied research initiatives that best address key strategic salmon conservation priorities.
+Assess scientific project results and outcomes to enhance a strategic direction of funding toward applied research initiatives that best address key strategic salmon conservation priorities.